matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

         return EIP1271_SUCCESS_RETURN_VALUE;
     }

-	receive() external payable {}
+	receive() external payable {
+        // If the bootloader called the `receive` function, it likely means
+        // that something went wrong and the transaction should be aborted.
+The bootloader should
+        // only interact through the `validateTransaction`/`executeTransaction` methods.
+        assert(msg.sender != BOOTLOADER_FORMAL_ADDRESS);
     }
+}
 ```

-Note, that only bootloader should be allowed to call the `validateTransaction`/`executeTransaction` methods.
+Note, that only the [bootloader](../zksync-v2/system-contracts.md#bootloader) should be allowed to call the `validateTransaction`/`executeTransaction` methods.
 That's why the `onlyBootloader` is used for them.

 The `executeTransactionFromOutside` is needed to allow external users to initiate transactions from this account.
 The easiest way to implement it is to do the same as `validateTransaction` + `executeTransaction` would do.

 ### Signature validation

 Firstly, we need to implement the signature validation process.
 Since we are building a two-account multisig, let's pass its owners' addresses in the constructor.
-For signature validation, we will use openzeppelin's utility libraries for dealing with `ECDSA`.
+For signature validation, we will use Openzeppelin's utility libraries for dealing with `ECDSA`.

 Add the following import: